ducakar/TextureReplacer/README.md

   determination and role-based suit assignment,
 * Razchek and Starwaster for Reflection Plugin where I learnt how to implement reflections,
+* sarbian for fixing an issue with non-mupliple-of-4 texture dimensions,
 * therealcrow999 for testing and benchmarking this plugin,
 * Ippo343 for contributing KSP-AVC configuration,
 * Proot, Scart91, Green Skull and others for creating texture packs and